datastax/ragbot-starter/README.md

 # Environment Variables

 When you deploy with Vercel, create envrironment variables via the Vercel UI.
-When deploying locally, create them using the terminal command.
+When deploying locally, create them in your terminal.

 ```
 export NAME=VALUE